“Chances are good that somewhere on one of your plant locations, at least one storage tank is leaking.”

 Many sources of storage-tank leaks

-Many tank bottom corrosion and mechanical failures are caused by tanks that have settled over the years, allowing standing water to penetrate under the tank.
+Many tank-bottom corrosion and mechanical failures are caused by tanks that have settled over the years, allowing standing water to penetrate under the tank.
 This water ingress can cause corrosion and erode the foundation under the floor.
-Large, floating roof storage tanks are also particularly susceptible to bottom corrosion and leaks from both product-side and soil-side corrosion as they are more difficult to protect from corrosion using cathodic protection (CP) systems, plus they sometimes store more corrosive crude feed stocks.
+Large, floating-roof storage tanks are also particularly susceptible to bottom corrosion and leaks from both product-side and soil-side corrosion.
+They are more difficult to protect from corrosion using cathodic protection (CP) systems, plus they sometimes store highly corrosive crude feed stocks.

 Current federal, state and local legislation has raised the stakes for facility owners that contaminate the environment as a result of storage tank failures.
-Several spectacular tank failures within the last few years have spawned new industry standards and regulations which mandate tank integrity management and inspection programs.
-API 653, Tank Inspection, Alteration, Repair, and Reconstruction, has become the lead industry standard governing tank inspection.
-It's requirements are targeted at preventing tank content releases due to brittle fracture and bottom leaks from corrosion.
+Several spectacular tank failures within the last few years have spawned new industry standards and regulations, which mandate tank integrity management and inspection programs.
+API 653, Tank Inspection, Alteration, Repair, and Reconstruction, has become the industry standard governing tank inspection.
+Its requirements are targeted at preventing tank-content releases due to brittle fracture and bottom leaks from corrosion.

 - Performing inspections of aboveground storage tanks to API 653.

 - Consulting on legal cases involving storage-tank failures.